SoumadipDey/ScreeningTest_Dendrite.ai/README.md

 ## Execution Procedure

+1. Please make sure you have Python 3.7+ installed in your system.

-1. Please make sure you have the packages mentioned in the file `requirements.txt` installed, before you execute the `main.py` file. **Use the command `pip install -r requirements.txt`** to do so.
+2. Please make sure you have the packages mentioned in the file `requirements.txt` installed, before you execute the `main.py` file. **Use the command `pip install -r requirements.txt`** to do so.

-2. It is also suggested to disable warnings while executing the program. **Execute the program file `main.py` using the command `python -W "ignore" main.py`**.
+3. It is also suggested to disable warnings while executing the program. **Execute the program file `main.py` using the command `python -W "ignore" main.py`**.

-3. To test the program, make changes in the parameter file stored in the `original_task_params` and `modified_params_for_testing` folders accordingly.
+4. To test the program, make changes in the parameter file stored in the `original_task_params` and `modified_params_for_testing` folders accordingly.

 ## Outputs